The Benefits of Shared Housing

 The original shared housing software started this matching process with the property.
 Once that rate property owner was found clients were sent to view it.
 This approach failed.
 People were overwhelmed with viewing the property, meeting each other, AND the landlord during COVID all at the same time.

 After my testing this process with caseworkers and clients, I realized that the most difficult part of the problem had to be solved first.
 This whole process had to start with people.
 Once people we matched, they needed to meet.
 If all went well, they could view properties together.

 Below is my Research Report about the data and my insights

 Putting the process in place.
 Training caseworkers.

-The Chief Program Officer and I wrote the questionnaire.
+The Chief Program Officer and I wrote the questionnaire with the guidance of our clients.
 We added humor to lighten up the mood and help gain the trust of our clients.
-I tested the questions with SIX of our clients and caseworkers.
+I tested the questions with six (6) of our clients and caseworkers.
 I received invaluable insights and input.
 The result is a questionnaire that is tailored for our clients.

 Current stage - Creating prototype desktop software to match clients with compatible housemates.